-Before you undergo any dental emergency, it's important to inform yourself about your oral health.
+Before you undergo any dental emergency, it's essential to inform yourself about your oral health.
 Educate yourself about tooth decay, gum disease, cavities, oral surgery, and root canals so that you'll be aware when an emergency occurs.

 Many oral health care providers offer emergency services.
-For example, a dental hygienist might provide temporary pain relief for minor dental emergencies, such as chipped teeth or cracked/scratched teeth, to give a patient the option to continue with their normal oral care.
+For example, a dental hygienist might provide temporary pain relief for minor dental emergencies, such as chipped teeth or cracked/scratched teeth, to give a patient the option to continue with their routine oral care.